 Age of criminal responsibility and criminal prosecution

 The age of criminal prosecution is 12 years old.
-This means if a child aged 8 to 11 breaks the law, their case cannot go to a criminal court.
+If the behaviour of a child under 12 has been harmful, they will not go to a criminal court.
 Instead their case may go to a Children's Hearing.
-The hearing will focus on the child's behaviour and circumstances and not the offence.
-It is no longer possible for a child under 12 to get a criminal conviction.
+The hearing will focus on the child's behaviour and circumstances.
+It is not possible for a child under 12 to get a criminal conviction.